HenrySpartGlobal/baby-yoda/README.md

-## Work in progress
-Baby Yoda Discord Bot
+# Baby Yoda Discord Bot

 The bot does what most popular bots do.
 Nothing special.
 I created it to be used on my personal discord server with my friends.